 Question: "What does the Bible say about self-righteousness?"

-Paul’s letter to the Galatian church also addressed this very issue.
-These believers were being told that they had to do certain things to be acceptable to God, specifically be circumcised.
+Paul’s letter to the Galatian church also addressed this issue.
+These believers were being told that they had to do certain things to be acceptable to God, specifically, to be circumcised.
 Paul goes so far as to say that this is another gospel and calls those who advocate it “accursed” (Galatians 1:8–9).
-More tellingly, he tells his readers that if righteousness could come from their own actions, then Jesus died “for no purpose” (Galatians 2:21), and that righteousness could come “by the law” (Galatians 3:21).
+More tellingly, he tells his readers that, if righteousness could come from their own actions, then Jesus died “for no purpose” (Galatians 2:21), and that righteousness could come “by the law” (Galatians 3:21).
 Paul’s conclusion about the Galatian believers was that they had been foolish in their attempt to be perfected by the flesh (Galatians 3:1–3).

 It would be an understatement to say that every believer is plagued by this attitude.
 It is in our sin nature to try to do something to merit our salvation.
 The costly freedom of grace, bought for us by the blood of Jesus with no contribution from us, is difficult for our prideful hearts to understand or appreciate.
 It is far easier to compare ourselves with one another than it is to recognize that we cannot measure up to the standards of a holy God.
 However, in Christ we can know true righteousness.
 In Christ, we can know the forgiveness of sin that comes to us through grace.
 Because He stood in our place, we benefit from both His sinless life and His sin-bearing death (2 Corinthians 5:21).
 Because of His sacrifice, we can face our sin and bring it to the cross, rather than try somehow to be good enough for God.
-Only in the cross can we see the grace that covers all our sin, and defeat the constant tendency to self-righteousness in our hearts.
+Only in the cross can we see the grace that covers all our sin and defeat the constant tendency toward self-righteousness in our hearts.